 It is important to understand that your claim against an insurance company that you believe acted in bad faith is separate from that against the other driver who was responsible for your accident.
 A bad faith insurance lawyer can help you better understand how a bad faith insurance lawsuit differs from a car accident lawsuit filed against the at-fault driver.

 The law on which types of compensation (also known as “damages“) are available in a bad faith lawsuit varies by jurisdiction.
 Depending on the circumstances, you may be entitled to recover:

 - What the insurance company should have paid out for your initial car accident claim;

 - Damages that occurred as a result of the insurance company’s bad faith denial of your car accident claim;

 - Damages for the emotional distress caused by the insurance company’s bad faith claim denial; and

 - Punitive damages if you can prove that the insurance company acted intentionally or recklessly.

 Contact a Texas Bad Faith Insurance Lawyer

 If you were involved in a car accident and believe that an insurance company is acting in bad faith with respect to your claims, a car accident lawyer may be able to help.

 Sutliff & Stout are Houston, Texas car accident lawyers who have experience handling bad faith insurance claims.
-To schedule a free and confidential consultation about your case, contact us online or call (713) 987-7111.
+To schedule a free and confidential consultation about your case, text or call (281) 853-8446 anytime, 24/7.